-A U-Value refers to a unit of measurement describing how much heat loss is involved in any type of building element such as a window, wall, floor or a roof.
+If you are in the process of researching house extensions, you will need to understand the importance of U-values.
+This term describes how much heat loss is involved in any type of building element, such as a window, wall, floor or a roof.

 The idea behind using U-Values is to keep carbon emissions low, reducing energy bills and ensuring that buildings produce a more comfortable living or working environment.

 U-Values are assessed for their energy performance by the Government’s Standard Assessment Procedure (SAP) and maximum U-Values are set out during the design process of the building.

 How U-Values are Calculated for House Extensions and Other Buildings

 Depending on the thermal resistance of the building materials used, and the thickness of each layer, this forms the basis of the equation that enables the thermal conductivity of each layer to be calculated.

 A U-Value is measured as W/m2K.
 This means the amount of energy in watts that travels through one square metre of material, for every 1-degree difference in temperature between the inside and the outside.

 When researching house extensions, bear in mind that the U-Values of a single glazed window with a wooden or PVC-U frame are generally higher than those of a solid brick wall or a standard 30 degrees pitched roof.